View MapView Map

 5Doagh Famine Village

 A visit to the Doagh Famine Village is a chance to step back in time and get a real sense of what life was like in Donegal from the Famine up until a couple of generations ago.
-Using historical artefacts, an authentic thatched cottage and newer reconstructions, it transports you into a bygone age and tells the story of who we used to be.
+Using historical artefacts, an authentic thatched cottage and newer reconstructions, it transports you into a bygone age and tells the story of the people who lived during that time.

 People walking towards the ruins of Grianan of Aileach, Donegal